 1.3 Emergency Response:

-On successful implementation of step 4, this action should be remove.
+On successful implementation of step 4, this action should be removed.

 Step 2: Observation of process – Understand the current situation